-These are some miscellaneous factors to keep in mind while buying an easel.
+These are some various factors to keep in mind while buying an easel.

 Almost all kinds of easels have some sort of adjustment mechanism.
-Most easels give the option to adjust height and tilt but there are some easels that are convertible – that is, they give you the option to move the canvas horizontally.
+Most easels give the option to adjust height and tilt but some easels are convertible – that is, they give you the option to move the canvas horizontally.